madzdns/cluster/README.md

 # What is MadzDns?

-## MadzDNS is a layer 7 DSR (Direct Server Return) load balancer acting as a service.
+## MadzDNS is a layer 7 DSR (Direct Server Return) load-balancer acting as a service.
 It is very configurable and has many additional features.

 For example, for some protocols, It quickly acts as a proxy for a small part of the request and then, for the rest, it does the DSR job.
 Also it has lots of features to solve different problems for different setups.
-It's not just a load balancer, it is also a resource manager to monitor services inside servers as well as server parameters like `CPU`,`RAM`, `Bandwidth` and so on.
+It's not just a load-balancer, it is also a resource manager to monitor services inside servers as well as server parameters like `CPU`,`RAM`, `Bandwidth` and so on.
 It also cares about geographical distributions.<br>

-Following is the illustration of MadzDNS's solution:<br><br>
+Following is the illustration of MadzDNS's solution:<br>

 ![MadzDNS distribution](/madzdns/cluster/blob/master/madzvpn_solution.png?raw=true)

 <br>

-At the above picture, Active load balancers are MadzDNS's Cluster.
+At the above picture, Active load-balancers are MadzDNS's Cluster.
 Servers 1-4 belong to customers.
-The servers join to MadzDNS's network as connectors.
-Load balancers are all active at the same time acting as a cluster.
+The servers join to MadzDNS's network as connectors. load-balancers are all active at the same time acting as a cluster.
-Requests to customer's servers will arrive to these load balancers and then redirected to the proper server.
+Requests to customer's servers will arrive to these load-balancers and then redirected to the proper server.

 Here, the algorithm is much efficient.
 MadzDNS distributes load with calculating multiple factors such as the server's `CPU` load, `Memory` load, `Network` load in bottle necks, Service type, Physical Location of requesting user relative to servers,